isfaidaznam/loan-repayment-prediction/README.md

 This would have 'high accuracy' but unable to be used to predict failure repayments.
 However, high accuracy means that false positive and false negative in a production environment will rarely occur.

+#### 4.1.5 Limitations of ANN

+The ANN model, despite its high performance, has limitations in terms of interpretability and complexity.
+The model's complexity makes it difficult to understand the relationships between input features and the predicted output, which can be a concern in high-stakes applications like loan repayment prediction.
+Additionally, the model's performance may degrade when faced with out-of-distribution data or concept drift.

-### 4.1.5 How to Initiate ANN Training and Testing
+#### 4.1.6 How to Initiate ANN Training and Testing

 To initiate ANN training, you must first